 Right now, if the majority of your client businesses are in decline, or are being very, very cautious about expenditures, no amount of expert sale and marketing will suddenly magically change that.
 It may be that the biggest purpose a sales and marketing campaign can achieve right now is to get your company top of mind with your existing clients and future prospects so that when they start to get ‘back to normal,’ it’s your firm that they think of.

-So what we’re talking about, at its heart, is creating top-of – mind consciousness among the buyers you can serve.
+So what we’re talking about, at its heart, is creating top-of-mind consciousness among the buyers you can serve.
 Sounds simple.
 But, in practice, it’s not easy.

 Building Recognition and Ongoing Awareness

-Recognition building is an additive operation, with each ‘touch point’ building on the one before, slowly helping you rise to the top of the consciousness of your target buyers and decision makers.
+Recognition building is an additive operation, with each ‘touch point’ building on the one before, slowly helping you rise to the top of the consciousness of your target buyers and decision-makers.

 You need to employ an ongoing arsenal of activities using a number of platforms to do that.
-Email blasts, one-to-one emails, social media posts, digital advertising, phone calls, blog posts, handwritten notes, webinar invitations, gated content, etc., etc., With frequent and consistent activity being the real key.
+Email blasts, one-to-one emails, social media posts, digital advertising, phone calls, blog posts, handwritten notes, webinar invitations, gated content, virtual meetings etc., etc., With frequent and consistent activity being the real key.

 But not heavily salesy or pushy!
 Remember, no amount of selling will help if the projects aren’t there, or if purchasing budgets are temporarily capped.

 Frequency and consistency are essential.
 And the reason?
 You stop climbing up the potential purchaser’s consciousness as soon as you stop marketing.
 And your rivals, who have not stopped marketing, will keep climbing right above you.
+Keep reminding every customer that you still exist.
+Being able to stay at the forefront of people’s minds should be a top priority in your marketing strategy and lead generation strategy.

 But recognition is not just about being known … it’s about being known for something.
 Which is what we’re going to look at next.